John Nance Garner: Early life and family

 Garner was born on November 22, 1868, in a mud-chinked log cabin in Red River County, Texas, to John Nance Garner Jr. and Sarah Guest Garner.
 That cabin no longer exists, but the large, white, two-story house where he was raised survives, at 260 South Main Street in Detroit, Texas.

 Garner attended Vanderbilt University in Nashville, Tennessee, for one semester before dropping out and returning home.
-He studied law at the firm of Sims and Wright in Clarksville, Texas, was admitted to the bar in 1890, and began practice in 1896 in Uvalde, Texas.
+He studied law at the firm of Sims and Wright in Clarksville, Texas, was admitted to the bar in 1890, and began practice in 1896 in Uvalde, Texas, where he had lived since 1892.

 In 1893, Garner entered politics, running for county judge of Uvalde County, the county's chief administrative officer.
 Garner was opposed in the primary by a woman—Mariette Rheiner Garner, a rancher's daughter, whom, after the election, he courted and married in 1895.
-Garner won, and with the Democratic nomination seen as tantamount to election in the post-Civil War Solid South, was elected county judge and served until 1896.
+Garner won, and with the Democratic nomination seen as tantamount to election in the post–Civil War Solid South, was elected county judge and served until 1896.